Jeffro80/Assessments_Analyser/README.md

 File needs to be updated manually using unknown_names.txt for students that have different names between the Learning Platform and the Student Database.
 Use EnrolmentID to find students listed in unknown_names.txt.

+## Expiry Dates File

+### File Name

+expiry_dates_<CoursePK>.csv where <Course_Code> is the base code for the course, e.g. ADV.

+### Contents

+Enrolment IDs and Expiry Date for each student in the base course code.

+### Structure

+CSV file with the columns EnrolmentPK, ExpiryDate

+### Source

+tblEnrolments in the Student Database (EnrolmentPK and ExpiryDate).
+Can be filtered prior to exporting if only a specific course is desired.

 ## Graduation Dates File